royka/shape_evoultion_java/README.md

 printed using a 3D printer.

 Known Issues:
-+Cellular Automata is not very effective, in that it is too small a resoultion +Expensive Computationally
+- Cellular Automata is not very effective, in that it is too small a resoultion
+- Expensive Computationally
-+Hard to compile and run (even if it is JAVA!), porting to Python
+- Hard to compile and run (even if it is JAVA!), porting to Python